you have questions… we have answers!

 what is the deadline?

 Registration is open and rolling.
-However, we have limited weeks this summer due to COVID pre-cautions and thoughtful re-opening.
-We recommend registering sooner rather than later.
+However, we recommend registering sooner rather than later.

 And if you need to switch locations, dates or classes, we can always help you with that on our end.
 As long as space is available, we’ll make the transfer.

 can i be in the same group as a friend?